rtkd/idkfa/readme.md

 **Expressions must be enclosed in single quotation marks.**

-Function `primes()` will accept 0, 1 or 2 parameters of type `integer` .
+Generator functions `int()` and `primes()` will accept 0, 1 or 2 parameters of type `integer` .

-  * 0 parameters will generate as many consecutive primes as the selected source has graphs.
+  * 0 parameters will generate as many consecutive integers/primes as the selected source has graphs.
-  * 1 parameter will generate first n consecutive primes, and repeat as source has graphs.
+  * 1 parameter will generate first n consecutive integers/primes, and repeat as source has graphs.
-  * 2 parameters will generate consecutive primes from n to n, and repeat as source has graphs.
+  * 2 parameters will generate consecutive integers/primes from n to n, and repeat as source has graphs.

-If first parameter is larger than second, order of primes will be reversed.
+If first parameter is larger than second, order of integers/primes will be reversed.

+Available transformations: Euler Phi `ephi()`, Möbius: `mobius()`

 ##### Examples #####